-In part 1 of this 2 part blog series, we overview our eBook, “A Guide to Road Vehicle Cybersecurity According to ISO 21434” – We will link to part 2 here when it publishes.
+In part 1 of this 2-part blog series, we overview our eBook, “A Guide to Road Vehicle Cybersecurity According to ISO 21434” – Click HERE for part 2.

 To read the entire eBook, click HERE.

 A Guide to Road Vehicle Cybersecurity: Part 1

 As the automotive industry becomes more complex and more connected, cybersecurity is emerging as a major concern, and therefore a priority for development teams.

 One standard, in particular, has been developed to address cybersecurity risks in the design and development of car electronics — ISO SAE 21434 “Road vehicles — Cybersecurity Engineering.”